1932 Cuba hurricane: Cuba

 Although no warnings were issued initially, the National Observatory of Cuba voiced concerns that the intense tropical cyclone presented a danger to Cuba, particularly Camagüey Province, as early as November 5.
 However, the observatory indicated that forecasting the future motion of the hurricane was difficult as the storm's intensity and previous motion was not consistent with climatology.
 On November 8, a hurricane warning was issued for the southeastern extent of Cuba.
 As a precautionary measure, shipping routes servicing ports in eastern Cuba were suspended.

 The town of Santa Cruz del Sur in Camagüey Province was virtually obliterated by a massive storm surge which measured 6.5 m in height.
 Few buildings remained standing in the area.
-In that coastal town alone, a total of 2,870 people lost their lives.
+In that coastal town alone, a total of 2,870 people were killed.
 In total, 3,033 people died in Cuba and damage there was estimated at $40 million (1932 USD; $ million today).